code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 SMGR produces several files in the **destination** directory:

 - `report.txt`: standard output of the script;
-- `auto_vnv.log`: log of the code and the `pdflatex` compilation;
+- `studymanager.log`: log of the code and the `pdflatex` compilation;
 - `report_global.pdf`: summary of the compilation, run, comparison, and plot steps;
 - `report_detailed.pdf`: details the comparison and display the plot;
-- `sample.xml`: udpated parameters file, useful for restart the script if an error occurs.
+- `smgr_<name>.xml`: udpated SMGR parameters file, useful for restart the script if an error occurs.

 After the computation of a case, if no error occurs, the attribute `compute` is set to `"off"` in the copy of the parameters file in the **destination**.
-It is allow a restart of SMGR without re-run successful previous computations.
+It allows a restart of SMGR without re-run successful previous computations.
 In the same manner, all empty attributes `repo=""` and `dest=""` are completed in the updated parameters file.